hashicorp/terraform/website/docs/language/settings/backends/remote.html.md

 Terraform Cloud account on [app.terraform.io](https://app.terraform.io) or a Terraform Enterprise instance (version v201809-1 or newer).

-The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.

 When using full remote operations, operations like `terraform plan` or `terraform apply` can be executed in Terraform Cloud's run environment, with log output streaming to the local terminal.
 Remote plans and applies use variable values from the associated Terraform Cloud workspace.